Wednesday, May 18, 2011

 LUCY CAROLINE VOLKENING

 Grandmas were an important part of my life.
-My Grandma Lucy was about as opposite as you could get from my Grandma "Lukey".
+My Grandma Lucy was about as opposite as you could get from my Grandma "Lukey."
 Tall (5' 7 or 8") for those days and skinny, modest, religious, no make-up, no jewelry, no nonsense and a faithful baseball fan (go Cubs!).
 Wore sensible shoes.
-And just check out how long that hair is!
+And just check out how long that hair there is!
 She kept her thick dark braids in a box when she finally had her hair cut off.
+Rite of passage?
 They seemed like a national treasure to me when she'd get the box out to show me when I was a young girl.

 But she shared the good cook reputation and honors with Grandma Lukey and kept us in warm, fresh homebaked bread frequently.
 And she had a candy jar that was always filled and you didn't have to ask permission to take some.
 Like a jackpot!
 What's not to love?

 What I found weird was how my Grandmas would so formally refer to each other, or to their neighbors.
 "How is Mrs. Lucas?"
 Grandma Lucy would inquire.
 "Is Mrs. Sholes driving Mr. Sholes to the Dr. today then?"
 Grandma Lukey would ask.
 "Who are you kidding?"
 I wanted to say, "you guys have known each other for a hundred years, and you can't remember each other's first names?"
 But I would bite my tongue, and while I was swallowing a little blood I would stop and think a minute about how strange and charming respect and politeness and manners can be.
-And Mom made sure we grew up respecting our elders!
+And Mom made darn sure we grew up respecting our elders!

 THE VOLKENING GIRLS CIRCA 1911---100 YEARS AGO!